rustwasm/sfhtml5-rust-and-wasm/slides.md

 * and this is *after* we had already spent time optimizing the pure-JS over the years
 * relative standard deviations fell: samples are much tighter together now
+* Ultimately:
   * still a JS library! just core compute-bound kernel in rust+wasm
-* Ultimately:
   * still have to rely on profiling!
   * algorithms are still important!
   * JS performance tuning finicky
       * need to know JS engine implementation and JIT internals
       * working without abstractions
-  * Rust
+  * Rust and Wasm: speed without wizardry
       * idioms guide us towards performant code
       * don't give up abstraction to get speed
-      * Don't have to be JIT wizards to get fast code

 ---